trevorstinson/dotfiles/README.md

 1. Double-click it.
 2. Go into Terminal settings and set Peppermint as the default profile.

+If Terminal theme installation is blocked by corporate policy, then the theme can be manually recreated in Terminal's settings.

 The Peppermint Terminal theme is by [Noah Frederick](https://noahfrederick.com/log/lion-terminal-theme-peppermint).
-The version I use is slightly modified.
+The version here is modified to use Fira Code as the font.